Manager: Michael Benchetrit

-A member of the Ensemble of the Sächsische Staatsoper in Dresden and a Grand Finals Winner of the Metropolitan Opera National Council Auditions, soprano Marjorie Owens is receiving a great deal of acclaim as one of the most exciting young dramatic sopranos to have recently come to the public’s attention.
+A former member of the Sächsische Staatsoper in Dresden and a Grand Finals Winner of the Metropolitan Opera National Council Auditions, soprano Marjorie Owens is receiving a great deal of acclaim as one of the most exciting young dramatic sopranos to have recently come to the public’s attention.

-This season, Marjorie Owens returns to the Dresden Semperoper to make her debut as Senta in a new production of Der Fliegende Holländer and will continue to perform Italian roles such as Elisabetta in Don Carlo, Cio-Cio-San in Madama Butterfly, . . .
-Mimi in La Bohème and Amelia in Un Ballo in Maschera.
-She will return to the Fort Worth Opera for one of her signature roles, the title role in Strauss’ Ariadne auf Naxos.
-Her extensive repertoire in Dresden also includes Elsa von Brabant in Lohengrin, Leonora in Il Trovatore, Dorotka in Joramir Weinberger’s Švanda Dudák (new production), the Foreign Princess in Rusalka (new production), Elisabeth in Tannhäuser, Countess Almaviva in Le Nozze di Figaro, First Lady in Die Zauberflöte and Donna Anna in Don Giovanni.
+In the 2012-13 season in Dresden, Ms. Owens made her debut as Senta in a new production of Der fliegende Holländer and continued to perform Italian roles such as Elisabetta in Don Carlo, Cio-Cio-San in Madama Butterfly, Mimi in La Bohème and Amelia in Un Ballo in Maschera.
+She returned to the Fort Worth Opera for one of her signature roles, the title role in Strauss’ Ariadne auf Naxos.
+Her extensive repertoire in Dresden also included Elsa von Brabant in Lohengrin, Leonora in Il Trovatore, Dorotka in Weinberger’s Švanda Dudák (new production), the Foreign Princess in Rusalka (new production), Elisabeth in Tannhäuser, Countess Almaviva in Le Nozze di Figaro, First Lady in Die Zauberflöte and Donna Anna in Don Giovanni.